 Consumer engagement and public attitudes

 The FSA commissioned TNS-BMRB, an independent research company, to carry out research into UK consumer awareness and attitudes of nanotechnologies in the food sector.
 The research, which was conducted between November 2010 and February 2011, and published in April 2011, revealed that consumer awareness about nanotechnologies in relation to food was generally low.
 Consumers were concerned about safety, particularly long term safety, and impacts on the environment.
-There was a greater acceptance of certain types of potential applications than others and a general skepticism about industry’s motives for developing these technologies.
+There was a greater acceptance of certain types of potential applications than others and a general scepticism about industry’s motives for developing these technologies.
 Overall, consumers wanted more information and transparency.
 The full research report can be found at the link towards the end of this page.

 European Food Safety Authority activity